dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 $ hostapd_cli -i enp0s4 -a /usr/local/bin/802-1x-tr-mgmt
 ```

+**NOTE: Ensure that the file `/usr/local/bin/802-1x-tr-mgmt` has the executable permission set.
+You can check the permissions with the ls -l command.
+If the file is not executable, you can add the executable permission with the chmod command:
+`$ sudo chmod +x /usr/local/bin/802-1x-tr-mgmt`**

+#### **Creating a System Service**

 A system service can also be created to support the implementation like the example below.

-NOTE: The <MAC ADDRESS OF Supplicant> should be configured to reflect the MAC ADDRESS of the Supplicant
+NOTE: The `<MAC ADDRESS Of Supplicant>` should be configured to reflect the MAC ADDRESS of the Supplicant
-that you wish to add to the FDB and that will be permitted to flow traffic.
+that you wish to add to the FDB and that will be permitted to access the network.

 On the DENT-Authenticator:

 ```
-root@localhost:/etc/hostapd# cat /etc/systemd/system/802-1x-tr-mgmt. service
+root@localhost:/etc/hostapd# cat /etc/systemd/system/802-1x-tr-mgmt.service
 [Unit]
 Description= Service for Bridges Example 802.1x traffic
 #After=hostapd.service